ryos-io/Rhino/README.md

   <!-- img src="https://img.shields.io/badge/archetype-1.1.11-blue.svg" / -->
 </p>

 **I am currently working on open sourcing the project under Apache 2.0. on Github.
-Once the onboarding completed, the project will be released from 1.1.11**
+Once the on-boarding completed, the project will be released from 1.0.0**

 ## Rhino: Load and Performance Testing